 As my employer sometimes said, information seldom falls into your lap — you have to dig for it.
 (The second half of that aphorism, which didn’t apply here, was that information which does fall into your lap always has to be viewed with suspicion.
 I had been able to see her approval last night when Li had repeatedly tried to tell Sheriff Rhonda something, and Rhonda had shut her down.
 Not that this would always have been the right approach, but when the information involved seeing a dead man walking around, it seemed to make sense.)

 Later, when we were back at the house and Elsa had parked the van and turned off the motor, I expected her to start the process of lifting her wheelchair back down to ground level, but she didn’t move.
 Then, after a moment, not looking at me, she said, “I lied to you before.”

 I let her continue.

 “When I said that Manfred… that I was invisible to him.
 One time, at a party here, I was in the kitchen, and I went into my room to get something, and he followed me in.
 He… he grabbed me and nearly knocked me over, and he tried to reach into my top and grab my boobs.
 I… I hit him as hard as I could.”
 She met my eyes, “I get myself in and out of this chair, I wheel myself around, I work out every day — I’m not weak.
 He hit the floor, hard, and his head ended up… he was half in my room and half in the kitchen, and Kim was there.
 She saw what had happened, and she told him to leave.
-She was pretty fierce, and he left.”
+She was pretty fierce, and he split.”

 I nodded.
 I didn’t point out that she had just given herself a motive (a weak one, admittedly) for killing Manfred, and that my employer had said that she could possibly have done it, even in her wheelchair.
-I was sure she had factored that into her decision to tell me.
+I was sure she’d factored that into her decision to tell me.